 Following implementation of the limited entry program, qualifying participants were issued Snapper Grouper Unlimited (SG1) or Snapper Grouper Limited (SG2) permits during initial allocation.
-For a new entrant to obtain an SG1 permit, the individual has to purchase two (noncorporate) permits to be assigned an SG1 permit from the NOAA Fisheries Southeast Regional Office.
-A new entrant can also buy a corporation that holds an SG1 permit as an asset.
-SG2 permits are non-transferable, with exceptions for immediate family members, and are not on the market for sale.
+For a new entrant to obtain an SG1 permit, the individual has to purchase two (noncorporate) permits to be assigned an SG1 permit from the NOAA Fisheries Southeast Regional Office, with some exceptions (see Chapter 2, Overview of Permits).
+SG2 permits are nontransferable, except between vessels owned by the permit holder.